 The above noted snaps and swivels can be used to tie your own leaders.
 You can choose to use either single- or seven-strand wire and make sure you carry crimp sleeves as well as crimp pliers.
 Many anglers using jigs for toothy critters will wrap seven-strand wire directly to the bait itself and then place a swivel at the other end.
 Of course, you can purchase leaders — coated wire or titanium are two popular leader options.
 Pack a few leaders in your box so you're always ready to take on toothy trophies.

-Miscellaneous Fishing Tackle Accessories
+Plan for These Miscellaneous Fishing Tackle Accessories

 Some pieces of terminal tackle are somewhat stand alone products.
-Here's a list of some other components to carry in your tackle box:
+Here's a list of some other components to carry in your fishing tackle box:

 - Fish formula or scent products are popular with some anglers and never used by others.
 Scent can make a difference when fishing is tough, so it's worth carrying at least one bottle.